 In communities across the country we’ve seen small, local businesses that were once a pop up stall on a Saturday morning turn around delivery services and online orders within a matter of days.
 These small teams where the owner is also the social media manager, the sales assistant, and the marketing director, have totally transformed their businesses – all in the name of serving their community and keeping their businesses afloat.

 Meanwhile, major retailers who are less agile have suffered.
 This week, Primark reported that its sales had dropped from £650million a month to zero.
-In their race to the bottom for cheap clothing, the retailer made it impossible for themselves to have a digital presence and ecommerce.
-Of course, clothes shopping has dropped overall, but there are retailers who have been ‘winning’ thanks to their strong digital presence and ecommerce focus.
-Boohoo have actually seen a rise in sales in April, with shares climbing 5.5%.
+In their race to the bottom for cheap clothing, the retailer made it impossible for themselves to have a digital presence and eCommerce.
+Of course, clothes shopping has dropped overall, but some retailers have been ‘winning’ thanks to their strong digital presence and eCommerce focus.
+Boohoo has actually seen a rise in sales in April, with shares climbing 5.5%.

 Lessons from the little guys

-Whilst processes and structures may make big business’ ability to shift to digital more difficult, there are some key lessons marketers can learn from the local businesses that are thriving and transforming.
+Whilst processes and structures may make big businesses’ ability to shift to digital more difficult, there are some key lessons marketers can learn from the local businesses that are thriving and transforming.

 1. Think about your customers’ needs above everything else

 If sales are slumping and the pipeline is thinning out, it might feel like it’s time to SELL, SELL, SELL!
 But wait.
 Any local business worth its salt knows that listening to customer needs and offering solutions that suit those needs is vital.

 Ask yourself, what problems might a customer come up against right now?
 What could we do to make their lives easier?
 How could shopping/working with us be made simpler?